LionRoar/Head-First-Design-Patterns-PHP/README.md

     $ php index.php
 ```

-e.g: if we want to run the first example of ch then
+e.g: if we want to run the `simUDuck` example of chapter 1 `ch01` then

  ``` bash
     1. $ cd /ch01/simUDuck